Do you snore in your sleep or wake up feeling tired and groggy? Have you been diagnosed with sleep apnea but find yourself intolerant of the CPAP?

 What causes sleep apnea?

 Obstructive sleep apnea, or OSA, is most commonly seen in those individuals that are considered medically obese or overweight.
 If you are obese or overweight, some sleep positions can cause the airway to become obstructed as the muscles relax during sleep, restricting or even cutting off airflow to the rest of the body.
 The sleeper may awaken multiple times overnight gasping for air.
-As a result of this struggle to sleep soundly, the individual may be tired, falling asleep, and having issues with memory and concentration during the day.
+As a result of this struggle to sleep soundly, the individual may be tired, fall asleep, and have issues with memory and concentration during the day.

 Isn’t the only option for sleep apnea CPAP therapy?